Cope: History

+Modern use

 Catholic Church

-Under all these different forms the cope has not substantially changed its character or shape.
+Under all these different forms, the cope has not substantially changed its character or shape.
 The cope is a vestment for processions worn by all ranks of the clergy when assisting at a liturgical function, but it is never worn by the priest and his sacred ministers in celebrating the Mass.
 At a Pontifical High Mass the cope was worn by the "assistant priest," a priest who assists the bishop who is the actual celebrant.
 In the Sarum Rite, the Cope was also prescribed for members of the choir at various times.

 It is now the vestment assigned to the celebrant, whether priest or bishop, for almost all functions except the Mass when the celebrant wears the chasuble instead.
 The cope is used, for example, in processions, in the greater blessings and consecrations, at the solemnly celebrated Liturgy of the Hours, in giving Benediction of the Blessed Sacrament, and the celebration of other sacraments outside of Mass.
 For most of these the celebrant may instead wear simply cassock and surplice or alb, both with the stole, for simpler celebrations.
 The chasuble, which is properly only worn for Mass, may also be worn during processions and other ceremonies that occur directly before or after Mass, such as the absolutions and burial of the dead, at the Asperges before Mass, and at the blessing and imposition of the ashes on Ash Wednesday, to avoid the need for the celebrant to change vestments.